mblenczewski/mbs/README.md

 ### clean

-This shell script cleans out the `/out` directory.
+This shell script cleans all the generated files.

 ### .gitignore

-The default `.gitignore` will ignore all files under the `/out` directory.
+The default `.gitignore` will ignore all files under the `/obj` and `/out` directories.

 ## Usage